IHarisImran/plebz/README.md

 ## Information

 This repository contains Plebz complete source code.
-To work on this website, use the following commands:
+To development-work on this website, use the following commands:

 ### Install yarn globally